Disable or Enable Lock Screen in Windows 11

 The lock screen is the screen or curtain you see when you turn on your computer before the sign-in screen.
 It is also displayed once your computer is locked after you step away or press the Windows key + L.

-The lock screen also allows you to display notifications and beautiful photos from around the world via Windows spotlight.
+The lock screen also lets you display notifications and beautiful photos worldwide via Windows Spotlight.

 If you prefer not to show the lock screen when you start up your computer or lock it, you can disable it and show the sign-in screen only.